TheGamerz29/PHTB-/README.md

 # How to use?
 I cannot explain how to use it because it's very complicated,however,You can still search in youtube about it.

+# Angry Zip
+Angry Zip is a Zip Password recovery tool.It have almost the same personality as Kraken but it is a bit slower and only support one file type.
+# How to Use?
+Easily open Angry Zip then you will  already know.